 One final thing: given that Amazon's sales seem to last longer every year, we could be looking at an Amazon Prime Day that lasts a full 48 hours this year rather than the 36 hours that it ran for in 2018.
 But until we know more, we'll stand by our Prime Day prediction above.

 What are the best Amazon Prime Day 2019 UK deals?

 There are no Amazon Prime Day 2019 UK deals (or any Prime Day deals) live yet.
 We'll probably start to hear about reductions on Amazon's own devices and services in the week leading up to Prime Day and then there will be a rush of deals for the 36 hour period that is Amazon Prime Day itself.

 To give you an idea of what to expect, last year we saw heavy discounts on mobile phones, Amazon devices such as the Echo Show and Echo Dot, games consoles, 4K TVs, body grooming essentials, cookware, mattresses and much more.

 Amazon makes a lot of devices now, so if you're looking to buy any of the items below you could save money on Prime Day.
-Some Amazon devices are even reduced already.
-All current discounts are listed below – we'd expect prices to rise again over the next few weeks before they come back down for Prime Day so if you want to take advantage of these prices you might want to hurry.
+Some of those Amazon devices are reduced already and all of those current discounts are listed below and checked by us daily.
+We'd expect prices to rise again over the next few weeks before they come back down for Prime Day so if you want to take advantage of these discounted prices you might want to hurry.

 - Amazon Echo (22% off right now)